KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:
+v1.4
+* Make the "can't start engine in fairing/bay" functionality toggleable, and default to off.

 v1.3
 * Pass velocity as a Vector3d (vel in the solver is still a double).